 Work life may get tough, but when push comes to shove, don't put your back into it!
 Your attention to your body is an excellent first step in pain prevention.
-While there are some things you may do to reduce your pain, it's important to know that your employer is also expected to provide a safe working environment for you, free of conditions that cause injury.
+While there are some things you may do to reduce your pain, it may be relieving to know that your employer is also expected to provide a safe working environment for you, free of conditions that cause injury.

 You also mentioned that the snow makes pushing carts more difficult.
-One thing that may help is a device consisting of rubber straps that you may stretch over the soles of your shoes.
+One thing that may help is a device consisting of rubber straps that stretch over the soles of your shoes.
 Lining these rubber straps are small, metal rings that dig into ice and snow, creating friction and reducing or eliminating slippage.
-Runners and hikers often use them to stay active in the winter months and they may be found at many outdoor and sporting goods stores at a low price.
+Runners and hikers often use them to stay active in the winter months.
+Many outdoor and sporting goods stores have them available at a low price.
 Make sure to use the kind that has studs on the entire sole, rather than ones only of the ball or heel.
-You may consider asking your employer to cover the cost or give you a discount if they're sold in your store.
+Given that these would be for work-related use, you may consider asking your employer to cover the cost or give you a discount if they're sold in your store.

-Working hard is important, and ensuring that you stay healthy to continue working in the long run may be even more important.
-Try some of the precautions, exercise self care, and flex your employee rights — work doesn't have to be back breaking!
+Working hard can be a good thing, but ensuring that you stay healthy in the long run may be even more critical.
+Try some of the precautions, exercise self-care, and flex your employee rights — work shouldn't have to be back breaking!

 Originally published Sep 03, 2010